Two shadows of a single black hole: Vacuum birefringence phenomena within Einstein-nonlinear-electrodynamics: Optical effects in the EH BH spacetime

 From Eqs.~\eqref{ddotr}-\eqref{ddottheta}, a light ray can follow one of two possible paths, described either by $\bar{g}^{\mu\nu}_{+}$ or $ \bar{g}^{\mu\nu}_{-}$, depending on its polarization.
 In what follows, we solve the geodesic equations for both polarizations.
-In order to numerically solve Eqs.~\eqref{eqm1_EG}, \eqref{eqm2_EG}, \eqref{ddotr} and \eqref{ddottheta}, we use as initial conditions
+In order to numerically solve Eqs.~\eqref{eqm1_EG}, \eqref{eqm2_EG}, \eqref{ddotr}, and \eqref{ddottheta}, we use as initial conditions,

 corresponding to the observer's position where the light rays originate.
 The remaining initial conditions are given by Eqs.~\eqref{E_obs}-\eqref{L_obs}, corresponding to the initial direction that light rays are traced backwards.
-The initial direction of light rays are parameterized in terms of the observational angles $\left(\beta, \alpha \right)$.
+The initial direction of light rays is parametrized in terms of the observational angles $\left(\beta, \alpha \right)$.

 We can construct an image where to each pixel is assigned a color based on the light ray's trajectory: black if the ray terminates at the event horizon, or one of four distinct colors corresponding to the celestial sphere if the ray is scattered.
 We assume the same color pattern for the celestial sphere as used in Refs.~\cite{Bohn:2015, Cunha:2015, HCD:2021}.
 Repeating the process of numerically evolving the geodesic equations for a sufficient number of observational angles $\left(\beta, \alpha \right)$, we create the image simulating the visual appearance of an EH BH with the desired quality.
 In the remainder of this section, we present images with resolution $1000\times 1000$ pixels, obtained from the numerical evolution of $10^6$ geodesics.
 These images were generated using a C\texttt{++} code that employs the Dormand-Prince method to numerically solve the geodesic equations.
 This code has been used to simulate the image of other BH models in Refs.~\cite{MAP2024d,HCD:2021}.
 We also double-checked our results using the PyHole Python package, see Ref.~\cite{PVP2016}, in particular Appendix D, for more details.